Aaron-Bopp/TIM/40_Evergreens/Indigenous groups are often too slow in understanding their conquerers moral depravity.md

 #### [[Indigenous groups are often too slow in understanding their conquerers moral depravity]]

+This is not a fact of inferiority of intelligence, rather it is a fact of inexperience.
-[[Cortes tricked the Aztec empire into falling]]
+Before the Aztec's and Mayan's even understood what kind of people the European's even were they were being exploited an [[Cortes tricked the Aztec empire into falling]]

 > ![[books - Sapiens#^300585573]]